Epitalon vs NAD+ — Longevity Compound Comparison

 | Origin | Derived from pineal gland peptide epithalamin — developed in Russia | Natural coenzyme present in all living cells |

-| Key Benefit | Telomere lengthening — extends cellular replicative lifespan | NAD+ restoration — reverses age-related metabolic decline |
+| Key Benefit | Telomere (protective caps at the ends of chromosomes that shorten with each cell division) lengthening — extends cellular replicative lifespan | NAD+ restoration — reverses age-related metabolic decline |

 | Research Volume | Primarily one Russian research group (Khavinson) — limited independent replication | Large and growing international trial base |